 Are you experiencing academic culture shock?
 Access our online tutorials for tips and strategies on making a successful academic transition to Queen's:

 Did you know that by completing the overcoming academic culture shock tutorials and some additional requirements, you can earn a certificate?
-Get more information about the Academic Connections Certificate or register now on onQ.
+Sign up for the Learning Across Cultures Certificate today!

 Academic Support with Student Academic Success Services (SASS)